 Most websites use web analytics and marketing tools to track and optimize their visitors’ behavior.
-Most of those tools (Google Analytics, for example) use cookies for identifying these visitors.
+Most of those tools (Google Analytics, for example) use cookies to identify these visitors.
 However, in some countries, website owners are required to receive specific authorization from each and every visitor for using cookies or storing personal information – or both.
 This type of authorization from visitors is usually called “Opting-In”.
 Moreover, site owners in some countries are allowed to use cookies but must first offer visitors the option to “Opt-Out”, which tells the site not to use cookies or store personal information for visitors who “opt-out”.

 Regardless of legal requirements, presenting an opt-out option for your visitors can be considered a transparent, fair service, and will probably strengthen your visitors’ engagement and loyalty.